SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Abstract

 \section{Abstract}

-Distributed filesystems typically employ synchronous metadata updates, facing inherent challenges for access efficiency, load balancing, and directory contention, especially under dynamic and skewed workloads.
-This paper argues that synchronous updates are overly conservative for distributed filesystems.
-We propose {\sys} with \emph{asynchronous metadata updates}, allowing operations to return early and defer directory updates until respective read to enable latency hiding and conflict resolution.
-The key challenge is efficiently maintaining the synchronous semantics of metadata updates.
-To address this, {\sys} is co-designed with a programmable switch, leveraging the constrained on-switch resources to holistically track directory states in the network with negligible cost.
-This allows {\sys} to timely aggregate and efficiently apply delayed updates using batching and consolidation before directory reads.
-Evaluation shows that {\sys} achieves up to 13.34$\times$ and 3.85$\times$ higher throughput, and 61.6\% and 57.3\% lower latency than two state-of-the-art distributed filesystems, InfiniFS and CFS-KV, respectively, on skewed workloads.
-For real-world workloads, {\sys} improves end-to-end throughput by 21.1$\times$, 1.1$\times$ and 30.1\% over Ceph, IndexFS and CFS-KV, respectively.
+Distributed filesystem metadata updates are typically synchronous.
+This creates inherent challenges for access efficiency, load balancing, and directory contention, especially under dynamic and skewed workloads.
+This paper argues that synchronous updates are overly conservative.
+We propose {\sys} with \emph{asynchronous metadata updates} that allow operations to return early and defer directory updates until reads, both hiding latency and amortizing overhead.
+The key challenge lies in efficiently maintaining the synchronous POSIX semantics of metadata updates.
+To address this, {\sys} is co-designed with a programmable switch, leveraging the limited on-switch resources to track directory states with negligible overhead.
+This allows {\sys} to aggregate and apply delayed updates efficiently, using batching and consolidation before directory reads.
+Evaluation shows that {\sys} achieves up to 13.34$\times$ and 3.85$\times$ higher throughput, and 61.6\% and 57.3\% lower latency than two state-of-the-art distributed filesystems, Emulated-InfiniFS and Emulated-CFS, respectively, under skewed workloads.
+For real-world workloads, {\sys} improves end-to-end throughput by 21.1$\times$, 1.1$\times$, and 0.3$\times$ over CephFS, Emulated-InfiniFS, and Emulated-CFS, respectively.